microsoft/FastTrack/tools/SimpleGraph/README.md

 1. Navigate to Azure AD's **App Registration** page
 2. Start to create a new app with **New registration**
 3. Give a meaningful name to the app, keep other defaults, and click **Register**
-4. Once created, go to **Authentication** within the app and click **+Add a platform**
+4. Once created, go to **Authentication** within the app page and click **+Add a platform**
 5. Select **Mobile and desktop applications** and check the box next to the Redirect URIs entry for `https://login.microsoftonline.com/common/oauth2/nativeclient`
 6. Click **Configure** in the flyout and then **Save** at the top
-7. _Optionally_, create a client secret or upload a client certificate and add appropriate API permissions for Graph to be used with those Application contexts
+7. _Optionally_, create a client secret or upload a client certificate and add appropriate API permissions for Graph to be used for direct sign-in Application contexts (vs Delegated user sign-in)

 #### Install MSAL.PS module for Graph authentication (one time only)